mahdi-b/symTyper_docs/defs.rst

 This is a subtype-relevant definition.
-Perfect refers to a query sequence that aligns unambiguously to one sequence in the reference database (e.g., 100% similarity to 100% of the length of the target) for for which the best hit's raw bit score is at least 3 orders of magnitude larger than the raw bit score for the second hit.
+Perfect refers to a query sequence that aligns unambiguously to one sequence in the reference database (e.g., 100% similarity to 100% of the length of the target) for which the best hit's raw bit score is at least 3 orders of magnitude larger than the raw bit score for the second hit.